Former student opens fire at Florida high school, killing 17

 “It is a horrific situation,” said Robert Runcie, superintendent of the school district in Parkland, about an hour’s drive north of Miami.
 “It is a horrible day for us.”

-The suspect was taken into custody without a fight about an hour later in a residential neighborhood about a mile away.
+The suspect was taken into custody without a fight in a residential neighborhood about a mile away.
 He had multiple magazines of ammunition, authorities said.

 “It’s catastrophic.
 There really are no words,” Broward County Sheriff Scott Israel told reporters.